|Please don't write a comment on my profile thanking for a fave, llama, etc. Instead, thank you for making nice art or being so kind.

 What you should know about my dA and its uploads;

-The featured character, Crescent Moon (aka; Papermoon), is not my OC, nor is he my "sh!tty Doctor Whooves pegasus recolor OC".
+The featured character, Crescent Moon (aka; Papermoon), is not my OC, nor is he my "sh!tty Doctor Whooves pegasus recolor OC" as people have noted in the past.
 He's a canon background pony in the show, one of several that were probably hastily made using other existing earth and unicorn ponies as templates for the Sonic Rainboom episode in Season 1.
 That is also to say he is not Doctor Whooves or "Doctor Moon" either, at least by me, although the two look similar.
+While he is the character I most often use as an avatar, the truth is my favor simultaneously falls with several other background ponies, rather than just one.

 You might notice most of my vectors are stallions, or minor characters in general.
 I emphasize on these characters since I always figured that since the show is female-oriented, female characters (whether they are mares or fillies or minor or major characters) were always going to be well-covered by the fandom's army of vector artists.
 Granted, there are many stallions and colts that have their own share of popularity and reach, and mares and fillies that are more or less ignored in comparison.
 At the same time, there are going to be obscure characters that even I haven't covered; like everyone else, I have my own share of favorites and biases too.
-That said, there are some minor characters that the fandom in general loves moreso than even the main characters, so that's why you might see one of Twilight or Applejack here and there.
+That's why it's nice to have more people around to participate in this type of effort if they please.
+This isn't to say that I hate popular characters or their fanbases outright (except in extreme cases); you'll just see less of them on my profile, since I don't feel so much obliged to contribute to their content, even if I like them.

 Personally, I just like to see stallion characters as something other than characters so uninteresting that artists feel the only way to make them worthwhile to the fandom is to draw porn of them or to sexually objectify, but that's just me.
 Other than that, when people make male OCs they usually take a mare and remove her eyelashes, claiming that "the stallion model is ugly" or "the stallion model is too limited" or "I want to look more feminine" or sometimes it's just an oversight, well, it's just several more reasons as to why I vector stallions that much more.
 Because to me, they seem to be shafted aside, if not that, then people only use them for shipping or unsavory stuff that isn't so open-arms as much as other things people tend to do.